ypark9/yopa.page/content/blog/2026-06-03-elasticache-durability-rag-agent-patterns.en.md

 | Asynchronous | microseconds (free) | up to 10s on AZ failure | hot path you can rebuild from a system of record |
 | (legacy) non-durable | microseconds | everything since last snapshot | true ephemeral cache |

 Reads stay at microseconds in all three.
-The transactional log lives across multiple AZs, so failover, restart, and recovery don't lose committed data.
+The transactional log lives across multiple AZs, so failover, restart, and recovery can preserve acknowledged writes in synchronous mode.
+Asynchronous mode still allows up to 10 seconds of successful writes to be lost during a failure, and durable clusters can still evict TTL keys when memory is under pressure.

 The headline phrase from the AWS blurb — "AI agent long-term memory, AI agent workflow state, knowledge bases for RAG applications" — is unusually direct.
 AWS is telling you what they expect people to build with this.